 The basics of Transport Layer Security

-TLS (as SSL), is a protocol that provides security across a network. guarantees privacy by encrypting each message (no one else can see the data), providing integrity with an authentication code for each message (no one else can modify the data) and confirming authenticity of each party's digital certificates (no one can pretend to be someone they are not).
+TLS (as SSL), is a protocol that provides security across a network.
+It guarantees privacy by encrypting each message (no one else can see the data), providing integrity with an authentication code for each message (no one else can modify the data) and confirming authenticity of each party’s digital certificates (no one can pretend to be someone they are not).

 There are many versions of the protocol, including the SSL ones, so the first step when establishing a connection is for the client and server to agree on one.
 Then they must agree on which cipher suite to use: said cipher suite will determine the key exchange, authentication, encryption and message authentication code algorithms to be used.
 These steps are crucial because some versions might be less secure than others (or even insecure) and some algorithms might be stronger and others easier to break or obsolete.